omkarium/rufendec/README.md

 USE AT YOUR OWN RISK!

-### Will I maintain this project?
+### Does this program require maintenance?

-I am just a Rust amateur, and I tend to forget what I have learnt even after writing complex stuff and spending days on it if I just take a few months break from coding.
-So, if any problem arises with this tool, I might not be able to immediately fix it or add a new feature, but I will try to support this to the best of my abilities and interest.
-I also believe that tools like these are one-off, like "Write once, compile and execute anywhere".
-This is not that kind of tool which needs constant maintenance.
-It only has to be maintained only if the Dependent crates in Cargo.toml change versions, and yank the older versions.
+Yes.
+The program do require maintenance but only in two cases.

+1. If the Dependent crates in Cargo.toml change versions, and the authors yank the older versions.
 But that is very unlikely to happen.
 Even so, you can always find a compiled release here on github releases.
+2. If someone finds a bug and reports it.

+Rust is relatively a safe bet when it comes to security and performance.
+Most CVE's are seen in "Not memory safe" programming languages like C, C++ and Java.
+Common issues seen using these unsafe languages are, Dangling pointers, Dead locks, Buffer overflow hex injection attacks etc. But Rust uses the concept of borrow checker and Ownership avoiding such cases by Design and moreover it is a Statically type compiled language.
+It is hard to write a unsafe Rust code unless you choose to.

 [//]: # (badges)